 The discharge temperature control system has been calibrated at the factory to the specified airflow, static pressure, and temperature rise.
 The actual operating conditions may require minor adjustments to the control settings to ensure the heater functions within the operating parameters of its listing.
-See Calibration Procedures on page 63 for more information.

 a.
 Remove the cover of the discharge air temperature sampling box.
-Refer to the Heater Configuration (page 5) for the discharge air temperature sampling box location, and the Individual Component Description Section (page 107) for additional information.
+Refer to the Heater Configuration (page 4) for the discharge air temperature sampling box location, and the Individual Component Description Section (page 67) for additional information.
 Install a thermocouple in the grommet inside the discharge air temperature Sampling Box, and then reinstall the cover.
 Route the thermocouple wire to a meter located outside of the unit.

 - b.1.
-On EDL control systems, the discharge temperature should match the discharge temperature dial located on the bracket mounted on the front of the amplifier.
+On EDL control systems, the discharge temperature should match the temperature shown on the dial located on the amplifier.
 The dial should be set to 160°F. - b.2.
-On EDSM and EDSM/TP control systems, the discharge temperature should match the temperature shown on the MAX dial on the amplifier when the Space Temperature Selector (STS) is set to its highest setting (160°F).
-The discharge temperature should also read 160°F when a test resistance of 7,500 ±250 Ω is connected in the circuit in place of the STS.
-If the discharge temperature is higher when the test resistance is added, the unit may be attempting to modulate its heat output, and the test resistance should be used for calibration purposes. - b.3.
+On EDSM and EDSM/TP control systems, the discharge temperature should match the temperature shown on the MAX dial on the amplifier when the Space Temperature Selector (STS) is set to its highest setting.
+If the space temperature is warm, a test resistance of 7,500 $\pm$ 250 $\Omega$ should be connected in the circuit in place of the STS.
+The MAX dial on the amplifier should be set to 160°F. - b.3.
 On EDR control systems, jumper terminals 20 and 22 and turn the dial on the remote heat adjust RHA to its highest setting to utilize the full temperature range of the control system.
-On heaters with a single temperature selection dial on the face of the control (Maxitrol part number TD114), set the dial to 90°F and verify that the override temperature selector dial, which is visible from the top of the control, is set at 40°F. The combination of these two settings should control the discharge tempera-ture to 130°F. On heaters with dual temperature selection dials on the face of the control, set the Space Heat dial to 160°F. - b.4.1.
+On heaters with a single temperature selection dial on the face of the control (Maxitrol part number TD114), set the dial to 90°F and verify that the override temperature selector dial, which is visible from the top of the control, is set at 40°F. The combination of these two settings should control the discharge temperature to 130°F. On heaters with dual temperature selection dials on the face of the control, set the Space Heat dial to 160°F. - b.4.1.
 For EDSC control systems, verify the Maximum Discharge Air Limit Range and the Minimum Discharge Air Limit Range jumper settings.